-From my point of view, Firefox is currently the most stable and managed by the non-profit Mozilla Foundation.
+For the longest time from my point of view, Firefox was the most stable and managed by the non-profit Mozilla Foundation.
 At the core of it’s most privacy-focused browsers to date, It’s open source so anyone can view the code available to anyone who wants it and will not collect private info like the big data-mining corporations, like Google’s Chrome, Apple’s Safari and even Microsoft’s Edge (Internet Explore).
 Here I have a guide that will show you how to set it up for privacy, security and functionality.

 First thing to do